Germany maps the road to integration in 100 steps | DW | 09.03.2021

 Getting a job might have been once been considered enough to be successfully integrated into society as a foreigner.
 For Germany, that type of thinking is on its way out.

-"Integration scouts," for example, a type of buddy system for apprentices, is one such plan.
+Introducing "integration scouts," for example, a type of buddy system for apprentices is one such plan.
 The idea is for German trainees to mentor non-German trainees, so that no one falls through the cracks.

 This project, along with 99 other measures, is part of the National Action Plan for Integration, which was finalized by Chancellor Angela Merkel along with state and civic leaders on Tuesday after nearly three years of planning and discussion.